Lorsch: Economy

 The firm TrekStor GmbH & Co.KG was founded in 2001 in Lorsch and has its head office here.

 Government

 Community council

-The municipal election held on 26 March 2006 yielded the following results:
+The municipal held an election on 26 March 2006 and yielded the following results:

-The town executive (Magistrat) is made up of seven councillors.
-Three seats are allotted to the CDU, two to the SPD and one each to the PWL and the Greens.
+The town executive (Magistrat) is made up of nine city councillors plus the mayor, and a total of 37 representatives.

+There are three committees of the City Council: the Main and Finance Committee (Haupt- und Finanzausschuss), the Building and Environmental Committee (Bau- und Umweltausschuss), and the Cultural and Social Committee (Kultur- und Sozialausschuss).

+As of January 2021, the City Council's chairwoman is Christiane Ludwig-Paul.

 Mayor

 From 1993 to 2011, the mayor was Klaus Jäger (independent).
 He was re-elected on 7 February 1999 with 85.2% of the vote, and again on 13 February 2005 with 70.6%.
 Since 2011 the mayor has been Christian Schönung (CDU).

 Coat of arms

-Lorsch’s arms might be described thus: Party per fess, above sable the King’s Hall Or, below party per pale, argent a cross pattée fitchy gules and azure the Lion of Hesse springing.
+Lorsch's arms might be described thus: Party per fess, above sable the King's Hall Or, below party per pale, argent a cross pattée fitchy gules and azure the Lion of Hesse springing.

-The King’s Hall (Königshalle), the building declared a UNESCO World Heritage Site in 1991, is borne as a charge in the town’s arms.
+The King's Hall (Königshalle), the building declared a UNESCO World Heritage Site in 1991, is borne as a charge in the town's arms.
 The red cross pattée fitchy (that is, cross with “flattened” ends to three of the arms, and a point on the bottom one) is the coat of arms formerly borne by the Lorsch Abbey in its heyday.
-The Lion of Hesse, shown here springing (with both hindfeet on the ground) rather than rampant (with only one hindfoot on the ground), comes from Hesse’s coat of arms (in which he is rampant) and symbolizes Lorsch’s status as part of Hesse.
+The Lion of Hesse, shown here springing (with both hindfeet on the ground) rather than rampant (with only one hindfoot on the ground), comes from Hesse's coat of arms (in which he is rampant) and symbolizes Lorsch's status as part of Hesse.